Updated July 3, 2019

-We have a lot of summer left and we have a lot of waterways in Fairfax County to enjoy, including 17 lakes and 80 miles of shoreline on the Potomac and Occoquan rivers.
+We have a lot of waterways in Fairfax County to enjoy, including 17 lakes and 80 miles of shoreline on the Potomac and Occoquan rivers.
 And just like on land, accidents, emergencies and crime can happen on the water.
-To keep our residents and visitors safe, both our Police and Fire and Rescue departments have marine patrols that enable our personnel to respond quickly when needed.
+To keep our residents and visitors safe, our Police Department has marine patrols that enable our personnel to respond quickly when needed.

 Our Police Department has the only full-time local law enforcement marine patrol in Northern Virginia and operates year-round.
 The Marine Patrol Unit enforces all state and local laws and ordinances on the waters in our county and also works collaboratively with all area jurisdictions to promote boating and water safety.
 The Marine Patrol Unit’s primary patrol areas include the Occoquan/Belmont Bay, Pohick Bay, Little Hunting Creek, Dogue Creek and Belle Haven.
 They also patrol Lake Braddock and Lake Barcroft.

 The Marine Patrol Unit primarily operates a 29-foot Safeboat and can travel at a top speed of 55 mph.
 The unit also has a Carolina Skiff which can operate in shallow waters.

 For this month’s #InsideFCPD, we’re featuring our Marine Patrol Unit! 🛥️ These officers patrol the waterways in Fairfax County to ensure that everyone is safe while having fun out on the water.
 Read more about what they do: https://t.co/15kSSs6o6g #FairfaxCounty #FCPD pic.twitter.com/AxqrhMazGX

 — Fairfax County Police (@FairfaxCountyPD) July 1, 2019